ChAndreas/chandreas.github.io/_posts/2019-04-06-aosp-android-reference-board.md

 The following example uses the current AOSP from the master branch for device hikey960.
 You can select the build variant as follows:

-1. User: for production builds
+1. user: for production builds
-2. Userdebug: for development builds
+2. userdebug: for development builds
-3. Eng: for development builds with faster build times
+3. eng: for development builds with faster build times

 ```bash
 lunch hikey960-aosp_current-userdebug
 ```

-*You can enable hardware AddressSanitizer (asan) for memory error detection.*
+*You can enable hardware AddressSanitizer (ASAN) for memory error detection.*

 ```bash
 export SANITIZE_TARGET=hwaddress